Summarizing and Reflecting on a Text

 Notice that this part of my reflection isn’t about Mitchell’s text.
 This is a writing class after all, so a good part of the purpose of the assignment would be to practice skills relevant to writing in college.

-Again, using the article you have chosen to work with, answer the questions that are listed earlier to help you link the article to the purpose you were given for reading the article.
+Again, using your own article or the one that you have chosen to work with, answer the questions that are listed earlier to help you link the article to the purpose you were given for reading the article.
 Focus not only on the assignment, but also look over the syllabus to think about what you have been working on in class.

 Reflect on Your Learning